 Yandex.Browser applies additional password protection against:

-For example, if you use the same password for your online bank and for an online store, employees of the online store, unknown to you, can get access to your personal bank account.
+For example, if you use the same password for your online bank and for an online store, employees of the online store can get access to your personal bank account without you knowing it.

-Once you enter a password on an important website, the browser hashes it and saves the result in its database.
+Once you enter a password on an important website, Yandex.Browser uses it to create a fingerprint (hash) and saves it in its database.
 When you enter passwords on other websites, the browser compares their hashes with the ones in its database.
-If there is match, the icon will appear on the right side of SmartBox to warn you.
+If there is a match, the icon appears on the right side of the SmartBox to warn you.
 The browser will ask you to confirm that you want to use the same password on several websites before sending your password to the server.

 Passwords for important sites are saved by Yandex.Browser as hashes.
-Because passwords are not stored as plain text, hackers will not be able to get access to your personal information even if they steal the password database.
+Because passwords are not stored as plain text, malicious users will not be able to get access to your personal information even if they steal the password database.

-Cryptographic hashing helps transform a password into a unique character sequence that can be easily used for password identification, but make it practically impossible to restore the original password.
-For example, the string “hello” after hashing can be transformed into the sequence “2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824”.
+Cryptographic hashing helps transform a password into a unique character sequence that can be easily used for password identification, but it is practically impossible to restore an original password using it.
+For example, the text “hello” after hashing becomes “2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824”.

 Yandex.Browser uses the SCrypt algorithm for hashing.
 This algorithm generates a hash using not only the central processor, but also multiple read/write operations in the memory.
-This approach makes it difficult to crack passwords.
-For example, a hacker will not be able to speed up a brute force hacking attempt using a video card processor.
+Such an approach makes it difficult to crack passwords.
+For example, a hacker will not be able to use video card acceleration for brute force hacking.
 The SCrypt algorithm is used, for example, in LiteCoin crypto currency.

 As a result, it will take a malicious user more than 100 years to match a six-digit password, including uppercase letters, lowercase letters, numbers, and special characters.